Apply for a visa outside the UK or come to the UK as an EU / EEA national

 - UKCISA Student Route visa information

 - UK Government Points-based immigration system guide for EU students

 Standard Visitor Visas for short courses

 Please be aware that there are also temporary policy concessions for Short Term Students in response to the outbreak of Covid-19.
 The concessions will all be kept under regular review and will be withdrawn once the situation returns to normal.
 Please ensure that you read the Covid-19: Guidance for Tier 4 Sponsors and Migrants and for Short Term students alongside the and ISS resources when preparing your application.

-Whether you will need to apply for a Short-Term study visa or a Standard Visitor visa, please note that it is not possible to undertake employment or extend your stay on these visa types.
+Please note that it is not possible to undertake employment or extend your stay on this visa type.

-You will be allowed to undertake a short course of study of up to 6 months in duration in the UK (that are not English language courses) if you apply for a visa or enter the UK as a Standard Visitor on or after 9 am on 1st December 2020.
+You will be allowed to undertake a short course of study of up to 6 months in duration in the UK (excluding English language courses) if you apply for a visa or enter the UK as a Standard Visitor on or after 9 am on 1st December 2020.

 If you are at least 16 years old and studying a course equivalent to a UK degree in another country, you may also undertake the following under the Standard Visitor visa route:

 - research or be taught about research at a UK institution

 - electives at a UK higher education provider (but only if you are studying medicine, veterinary medicine and science, or dentistry as your principle course of study) and the electives are relevant to your course of study abroad, are unpaid and do not involve the treatment of patients.